 Helping Families Reach Self-Sufficiency and Economic Stability: Our Financial Opportunity Center (FOC) is one of five in Houston based on a national, evidence-based model.
 All FOC services are free of charge.

-Finance Course Instructors and Counselors are needed for personal and small business course levels to teach students to be financially stable.
+Finance Course Instructors and Counselors Needed to teach personal and small business finance courses, helping students achieve financial stability.

-English as a Second Language Language Partner practice daily conversations in English with adult English learners.
+English as a Second Language Practice daily conversations in English with adult English learners.

 Volunteer Application Form